Charles Robbins, MBA

-Charles serves as a Los Angeles county commissioner for the Inter-Agency Council on Child Abuse and Neglect (ICAN), is a Court Appointed Special Advocate (CASA) and is a board member of the LGBTQ+ Center of the Desert in Palm Springs.
-He is the former co-chair of the Los Angeles Coalition to End Youth Homelessness.
+Charles serves as a Los Angeles county commissioner for the Inter-Agency Council on Child Abuse and Neglect (ICAN), is a Court Appointed Special Advocate (CASA), and is a board member of the LGBTQ+ Center of the Desert in Palm Springs.
+Charles holds a Master of Business Administration in healthcare management from Western Governors University and a certificate in nonprofit administration from the University of Colorado, Denver.

 An avid cook, classical music aficionado and theatre enthusiast, Charles and his husband reside in Palm Springs and Los Angeles.